 Here are some hypothetical illustrations of Pure Knowledge Problems that a team working with, for example, a water reclamation startup might be asked to work on:

-Ideas for a filter mechanism that lets through particle A but not particle B.
+Concept for a filter mechanism applied to the startup's water filtration system that lets through particle A but not particle B.

-Design ideas incorporating material compositions that might help the filter system withstand hot, dry, or cold conditions.
+Design concept incorporating a proposed material composition that might help the filter system withstand hot, dry, or cold conditions.

-Ideas for additions to the filter that might make it possible to use it to test for pollutants, infectious disease agents, or medical conditions.
+Concept for add-on to the filter that might make it possible to use it to test for pollutants, infectious disease agents, or medical conditions.

-At Mistletoe, we support startups at the frontiers of knowledge, meaning that they work with technologies and scientific principles which have not yet reached mass-market commercial adoption and – as yet – lack a robust ecosystem to support their use.
-To be eligible for participation in Mistletoe Foundation programs, startups must have at least developed a fully functional pilot or MVP (minimum viable product) with the potential for humanitarian and social impact in one of our Areas of Collaboration.
+To be eligible for participation in the MRF Startup Collaboration program, startups must have at least developed a fully functional pilot (this goes beyond an MVP - minimum viable product) with the potential for humanitarian and social impact in one of our Areas of Collaboration.

-Within our program, startups are divided into three ‘Areas of Collaboration’ we call Sustainability, Civil Society, and Autonomy/Mobility.
+Within our program, startups are aligned with three ‘Areas of Collaboration’ we call Sustainability, Civil Society, and Autonomy/Mobility.

 The Sustainability area promotes science and community-driven approaches to environmental sustainability.
 Topics include permaculture, sustainable consumption and recycling, cleaning pollutants and debris.